Subgroup mixing and random walks in groups acting on hyperbolic spaces: Relatively quasi-convex subgroups of relatively hyperbolic groups

 \begin{thm}\cite[Proposition 5.2]{Osi13} Suppose that a group $G$ is hyperbolic relative to a collection of subgroups $\{H_\lambda\}_{\lambda \in \Lambda}$ and $X$ is a finite relative generating set of $G$.
 Then the action of $G$ on the relative Cayley graph $\Gamma(G,X\cup\mathcal{H})$ is acylindrical. \end{thm}

 For the rest of this section, we fix a group $G$ which is hyperbolic relative to a collection of subgroups $\{H_\lambda\}_{\lambda \in \Lambda}$ and let $X$ be a finite relative generating set of $G$.
 We will also assume that $G$ is a \emph{non-elementary relatively hyperbolic group}, which means that $G$ is not virtually cyclic and each $H_\lambda$ is a proper subgroup of $G$.
 Let $S=\Gamma(G,X\cup\mathcal{H})$ be the corresponding relative Cayley graph of $G$.
+We will identify $G$ with the set of vertices of $S$ and will always use $1 \in G$ as the basepoint.
 By the previous two results, $S$ is a hyperbolic metric space and the action of $G$ on $S$ is acylindrical, hence all loxodromic elements of $G$ are WPD elements.
 We also note that an element $g\in G$ is loxodromic if and only if $g$ has infinite order and is not conjugate to an element of $H_\lambda$, for any $\lambda \in \Lambda$, by \cite[Corollary~4.20]{Osi06}.

 Any subset $Y \subseteq G$ gives rise to the \emph{extended word metric} $\d_Y:G \times G \to \R\cup \{\infty\}$, where $\d_Y(g,h)$ is the length of a shortest word over $Y^{\pm 1}$, representing the element $g^{-1}h$ in $G$, if $g^{-1}h \in \langle Y \rangle$, or $\d_Y(g,h)=\infty$ if $g^{-1}h \notin \langle Y \rangle $ in $G$.